São Paulo rappers are remaking the cultural space of the city.

 In this brief essay I call attention to how inter-cultural networks, in this case between Haitian and Brazilian rappers, street dancers, and graffiti artists, produce commerce through new uses of urban space.
 The Global South is a major player in human migration and a partner in knowledge production.

 Since 2012, Brazil’s largest city São Paulo has emerged as a migrant destination.
 The increase in travel to São Paulo is not a new migatory trend, but one that follows generations of intense African slave trade and later Southern European and East Asian migration.
-During the Portuguese colonial period (1500–1822) and the subsequent monarchy (1822–1889), Brazil was the most popular destination for African slaves in the Americas.
+During the Portuguese colonial period (1500–1822) and the subsequent monarchy (1822–1889), Brazil was a primary destination for the transatlantic slave trade.
 São Paulo’s recent population rise, beginning in the months following the 2010 earthquake in Haiti, is due initially to growing economic opportunities throughout Brazil and favorable foreign political relations established during the first decade of the 21st century.
 The documentation process is relatively quick and cheap, and in São Paulo there is a growing infrastructure of institutional support.
 São Paulo’s pull factors combine with a series of push factors, ranging from violent wars (Congo, Nigeria, Syria) to political turmoil (Angola) to natural disasters (Haiti) to widespread economic downturns (Senegal and most of West Africa).